alabou/NMOS-MatroxOnly/SenderCapabilities.md

 ## Defining Parameter Constraints

-A specification for each Parameter Constraint is strongly RECOMMENDED to be listed in the Capabilities register in the [NMOS Parameter Registers][].
+A specification for each Parameter Constraint is strongly RECOMMENDED to be listed in the Capabilities register in the [NMOS Parameter Registers][] and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).
 Each specification defines a unique identifier, the constraint type, and the target parameter, as follows.

 ### Parameter Constraint Identifiers